 About the Omics and Neurobiology of Ageing Research Group

-This interdisciplinary group was formed to apply state-of-the-art analytical techniques to the advancement of biomarker and pathophysiology research in the areas of normal ageing, mild cognitive im¬pairment (MCI), Alzheimer’s Disease and other age-related neurodegenerative conditions.
-The group relies on a variety of mass spectrometry techniques for proteomics, lipidomics and metabolomics qualitative and quantitative analyses, physicochemical approaches to understanding protein-protein and protein-lipid/metabolite interactions and advanced molecular biology methods.
+Ageing is the major demographic change of this millennium and has important implications for disease, and health care practice and policy.
+By the year 2030, the elderly (>65 years) in Australia will comprise 22% of the population, a quarter of whom will be over 80.
+The major brain disorders of concern are Alzheimer’s disease (AD) and Vascular Dementia (VaD).
+A better understanding of novel molecular targets of disease to use in diagnostics and therapeutics is acute.
+This interdisciplinary group was formed to apply state-of-the-art analytical techniques to the advancement of biomarker and pathophysiology research in the areas of normal ageing, mild cognitive impairment (MCI), Alzheimer’s Disease and other age-related neurodegenerative conditions.
+The group relies on a variety of mass spectrometry techniques for proteomics, lipidomics and metabolomics qualitative and quantitative analyses, physicochemical approaches to understanding protein-protein and protein-lipid/metabolite interactions and advanced molecular biology and neuroimaging techniques.

 - Dr Nady Braidy, Group Leader